RevenueHunt/product-recommendation-quiz-for-woocommerce/README.md

 1. Quiz Builder.
 Create the questions you ask to guide your customers throughout their shopping experience.
 2. Quiz Design.
 Choose one of our design templates or customize the quiz's design to match your store's look & feel.
-3. Publish the quiz on your eCommerce store using any of our display modes (link, button, inline and automatic).
+3. Publish the quiz on your WooCommerce store using any of our display modes (link, button, inline and automatic).
 4. Connect your quiz to your other apps.
 Send results to your CRM or mailing list automatically via Zapier.
 5. Review your quiz's responses and download the results as a CSV file.
 6. Looks awesome on smartphones and tablets too.
 7. Works great on all devices and browsers.
 8. Capture emails and grow your audience.
-9. Links seamlessly with your eCommerce cart.
+9. Links seamlessly with your WooCommerce cart.

 ### Technical Specifications